dallas-hutch/Used-Car-Prices/README.md

-# Used-Car-Prices
-Used car price prediction
+# Used Car Price Prediction
+View the PDF report for analysis methodology and findings.
+View R Markdown file for code.